Zimeon-/Zabbix-Repository/README.md

-# SimpleZabbixScripts
+# Zabbix Repositoryf or Custom Zabbix scripts and templates
-Some simple zabbix monitoring scripts for agents.
+Some simple zabbix monitoring scripts and Custom 3rd party templates